About UW Credit Union » UW Credit Union Governance » UW Credit Union Bylaws

-The board of directors, from time to time, may amplify this purpose in a board policy statement which sets forth the credit union's mission, vision and values.
+The Board of Directors, from time to time, may amplify this purpose in a Board policy statement which sets forth the Credit Union’s mission, vision and values.

 Article II: DEFINITIONS

-In these bylaws:
+In these Bylaws:

-(2) "Affiliate of the University of Wisconsin System" as used in article III means any independent employing unit listed in the official directory of a UW System entity, or organizations otherwise officially referenced as an affiliate organization by a UW System entity.
+(2) "Affiliate of the University of Wisconsin System" as used in Article III means any independent employing unit listed in the official directory of a UW System entity, or organizations otherwise officially referenced as an affiliate organization by a UW System entity.

 (5) “Association” means an organization of persons or groups having a common interest, most often related to some aspect of university or community life.

-(8) “Branch” means any member service facility with or without staff which the credit union owns, shares or leases (except limited-function Automated Teller Machines).
+(8) “Branch” means any member service facility with or without staff which the Credit Union owns, shares or leases (except limited-function Automated Teller Machines).

-(9) “Bylaws” means bylaws of the credit union.
+(9) “Bylaws” means Bylaws of the Credit Union.

-each person eligible to be a member of the credit union under Article III, Section 1;
+each person eligible to be a member of the Credit Union under Article III, Section (1)(b);

-(b) Any other relative of any person eligible to be a member of the credit union under Article III,
+(b) Any other relative of any person eligible to be a member of the Credit Union under Article III,

-(c) Such other person as set forth in the written policies of the board.
+(c) Such other person as set forth in the written policies of the Board.

-(13) "National Board” means the National Credit Union Administration (NCUA) Board.
+(12) “National Board” means the National Credit Union Administration (NCUA) Board.

-(19) "Public Depositor” has the meaning given to it in section 34.01(4), Wis.
+(18) “Public Depositor” has the meaning given to it in Section 34.01(4), Wis.
 Stats.